 What to do: Ensure you have a mobile-friendly site, and whenever possible, that the affiliates you work with do, too.
 There’s no point promoting a blog post if you’re going to lose half your visitors when they land on the blog, so try to find partners who already have efficient load times and mobile optimized websites.
 (How?
 Check with a free online tool, such as Google’s Mobile-Friendly Test.)

 American Eagle is a standout example of mobile optimization in affiliate marketing.
 They created an influencer campaign featuring women of all shapes and sizes, with no retouching and the hashtag #aeriereal.
 Audiences can look up the campaign via the hashtag, and when they do, they are directed to a completely mobile-optimized site.
 You’ll notice below that instead of a full navigation bar, there are a few clickable icons at the top.
 The videos and images load immediately because they are sized correctly for mobile, and there is just enough copy to get the message across without the reader having to scroll through a static, made-for-desktop page.

 Conversion rate declines 27% with slow page load times.

 Speaking of load times, desktop conversions can be 50-100% higher on pages that load quickly.
 A 2015 Soasta case study revealed that a website with a 2.4-second loading time had a 1.9% conversion rate, whereas desktops with faster load times had conversion rates closer to 3%.
-And pages that took longer than one second to load experienced a (heartbreaking) 27% decrease in conversion rate.
+And pages that took longer than 1 second to load experienced a (heartbreaking) 27% decrease in conversion rate.
 Guess what can boost those speeds back up?
 That’s right — mobile optimization.